Nishadayalan/mobilerobot-openloopcontrol/README.md

 ## Result:
-Thus the python program code is developed to move the mobilerobot in the predefined path.
+Thus the python program code is developed to move the mobilerobot in the predefined path.ss